-Claim: Rescue expert's 'Triangle of Life' article gives good advice about earthquake safety.
+Claim: Rescue expert's 'Triangle of Life' article provides good advice about earthquake safety.

 Example:[Collected via e-mail, December 2009]